liyangguang/chatgpt-code-previewer/README.md

-# ChatGPT HTML viewer
+# ChatGPT Code Previewer

-A simple extension to render your HTML or SVG code from ChatGPT right on the page.
+A simple extension to render your HTML, SVG, etc. code from ChatGPT right on the page.

 ## TODOs

-- Add markdown support
+[ ] Add markdown support.
+[ ] Consider if adding non html support.
-- Allow one click to copy to codepen, etc.
+[ ] Allow one click to copy to codepen, etc.